astronomer/docs/astro/secrets-backend/aws-secretsmanager.md

 id: aws-secretsmanager
 ---

-This topic provides setup steps for configuring [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) as a secrets backend on Astro.
+Configure [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) as a secrets backend on Astro.

 For more information about Airflow and AWS connections, see [Amazon Web Services Connection](https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/aws.html).